gem/oq-engine/doc/engine/Installing-the-OpenQuake-Engine-on-RHEL-and-clones.md

+# Installing the OpenQuake Engine on RedHat Linux and clones
 This documentation explains how to install the OpenQuake Engine on RHEL 7 and its clones (CentOS, Scientific Linux) via EPEL.
 GEM provides preliminary support and binary RPMs for unstable (nightly builds) and stable releases.
-An experimental support for unstable releases is available also for Fedora 21/22/23.

 ## Dependencies